mdurst365/express_notetaker/README.md

 ## Description

-This is our first real backend development app.
 This application uses express.js backend to save and retrieve note data from a JSON file.
 The assignment is to create an application that can be used to write, save, and delete notes.

 ## Task List
 - [x] Application should allow users to create and save notes.